-What is a clave?
+Definition: What is the clave?

-The word ‘clave’ means ‘key’ in Spanish – it’s not to do with tonality as the term ‘key’ usually refers to, but instead, the clave holds the music together like a keystone.
+It’s not to do with tonality as the term ‘key’ usually refers to, but instead, the clave holds the music together like a keystone.

 Within a clave rhythm, certain beats are emphasised; it’s not just a metronomic pulse that lands on each downbeat.

-When you hear a clave, you will notice that different beats are accented across 2 different measures, so it is not the same pattern in consecutive bars.
 The instrument known as claves is very closely related to the clave rhythm, as the two sticks are what is most often used to tap out the beats.

 Claves are incredibly useful for this purpose because their timbre is penetrative and powerful, allowing them to be heard, even above an entire orchestra.